New Grading Model Overview- Updated

 "Completing an assignment matters.
 But proving you understood it matters a whole lot more."

+Completing the work still matters — but this category is based on completion status, not quality.
+Quality and genuine understanding are measured separately in your scheduled meeting.
 This design is intentional.
-If a student turns in AI-generated work, they earn completion points — but they earn very few learning verification points because they cannot explain it.
-A student who does their own imperfect work and can talk about it intelligently will almost always outperform a student who submitted polished AI output.
+If a student turns in AI-generated work, they earn completion points — but very few learning verification points because they cannot explain it.

 How it is scored — simple 10-point scale